 You will prepare a feature service out of this data and create a web editing application that people can use to report bighorn sheep sightings.
 You'll also see how to expose the habitat boundaries for web editing.

-- On your EC2 instance, start ArcMap with a new empty map and make sure the Catalog window is displayed (click the Windows menu, then Catalog).
+- On your EC2 instance, start ArcGIS Pro with a new empty map and make sure the Catalog pane is displayed.

 - For Input Features, browse to the lesson data folder you extracted at C:\data\BighornSheep and select all the shapefiles contained therein.
-(You may need to add a folder connection to the C: drive.)
 Use the Shift key to help you select multiple shapefiles.

-When the job completes successfully, you should see your datasets appear in the Catalog window under "geodata".
+When the job completes successfully, you should see your datasets appear in the Catalog pane under "geodata".

 Since you're required to register the datasets as versioned, perform the following steps.

-- In the Catalog tree, find the datasets you just imported.
-Right-click your dataset named <Database name>.DBO.Sightings and click Manage > Register As Versioned.
+- In the Catalog pane, find the datasets you just imported.
+Right-click your dataset named <Database name>.DBO.Sightings and click Manage.

 - Repeat the above two steps to also register <Database name>.DBO.RockyMountainBighornSheep as versioned.
 This is the habitat layer.

 You don't need to do any more work with versioning beyond the above steps.
-However, if you want to learn more about versioning, you can browse A quick tour of versioning in the ArcGIS Desktop Help.
+However, if you want to learn more about versioning you can browse the ESRI documentation.

 Now that you've got the database all set up, you'll register it with ArcGIS Server.